Peharge/SIMON/README.md

 Not done ❌ | Done (min.
 1 month) ✔️ | Improvements needed 🔧 | In progress 🔄 | Improvements needed ⚠️

-> Note: Hey you, you can always add and check off comments or problems here.

 ## Transformer

 ### 1. BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding (2018)